george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 - Managing event-driven programming, such as user interactions or timers.
 - Dealing with I/O operations, like reading files in Node.js.

-It's important to note that while callbacks can be employed in these scenarios, they may not always be the most efficient or maintainable choice.
-In more complex applications, alternatives like Promises or async/await can provide a more structured and readable approach to handling asynchronous tasks.
+While callbacks can be employed in these scenarios, they may not always be the most efficient or maintainable choice.
+In more complex applications, Promises or async/await can provide a more structured and readable approach.

 ### Potential Downsides of Callbacks